cerebralnomad/Recipe-Scribe/README.md

 After saving use File>New or Ctrl+n to clear the entry boxes for the creation of another recipe.
 Program help can be found in the Menu

-## Dark Mode
-The program will default to light mode.
-To switch to dark mode, select Use Dark Mode from the config menu and choose yes.
-Restart the program for the change to take effect.

 ## Notes
 Now supporting light and dark modes.
 Change to dark mode using the config menu and restart the application.
 Initial window size now calculated based on screen geometry.
 The entry boxes now scale properly when resizing the window.

-Use Ctrl+v to paste copied text, right click doesn't work.

 ## License